Sp3ctro/Sp3ctro.github.io/_posts/2020-02-02-FRM-Reading-5.md

 The risk of the bond is mapped to a zero-coupon bond of the same duration.
 This is similar to the first approach, but using duration.

 ## VAR Mapping for Linear Derivatives
-*LO 5d: Summarize how to map a fixed income portfolio into positions of standard instruments*
+*LO 5d, 5g: Summarize how to map a fixed income portfolio into positions of standard instruments and Describe the method of mapping forwards, forward rate agreements, interest rate swaps and options.*

 Linear Derivatives are generally risk-mapped by decomposing their cash flows and payoff profiles into their risk-factors.
 This is similar to the process where we replicate the payoff of the instrument using borrowing/lending at the risk-free rate and purchasing a bond or equity as we do with Options for example.